 slightly

+more variety in the Cyrena shells.
 The Melania is a narrow gastropod shell,

 spiral and turreted, length varying from